df15h-moddable/df15h-ce-public/docs/es5/3_configure/mods/by-topic/armors/README.md

 Therefore, many other authors make alternative distributions ...

 - "Sentinel" is one of the cleanest, most comprehensive, and most compact redistributions.
-- "RMB SPID-ified" solves the replacer (but not ESP) problem.
+- "RMB" solves the replacer (but not ESP) problem.

-Both "Sentinel" and "RMB SPID-ified" are useful solutions, because ...
+Both "Sentinel" and "RMB" are useful solutions, because ...

 - "Sentinel" doesn't include everything.
-- "RMB SPID-ified" covers NordwarUA's Imperial Legion armors, while "Sentinel" does not.
+- "RMB" covers NordwarUA's Imperial Legion armors, while "Sentinel" does not.

 Therefore, a useful approach is ...

-1. NordwarUA : Obtain core mods and patches as needed (particularly by "RMB SPID-ified").
+1. NordwarUA : Obtain core mods and patches as needed (particularly by "RMB").
 2. Sentinel : Covers _most_ of NordwarUA's armors in one distribution.
-3. RMB SPID-ified : Obtain additional modules to augment Sentinel (particularly Imperial Legion).
+3. RMB : Obtain additional modules to augment Sentinel (particularly Imperial Legion).

 Note that Xtudo and LeoStevano have made important patches.